Christina Applegate: 2002–2009: Anchorman, stage, and television

 While appearing in Sweet Charity, Applegate broke her foot and it was announced that the musical would close during previews.
-She persuaded the producers to rescind their decision.
+She persuaded the producers to change their minds.
 Because of her injury, she had to wear special shoes to prevent another accident.
 In a 2013 interview, she said that because of what happened, she "actually can't dance anymore.
 And that is sad for me because I always wanted to go back.
 But I probably won't be able to."
 She does dance whenever the opportunity presents, but cannot perform in strenuous roles.

 In 2006, Applegate appeared in Jessica Simpson's music video for "A Public Affair" with Eva Longoria, Ryan Seacrest, and Christina Milian.
 She starred in the ABC comedy Samantha Who? from October 15, 2007, until it was cancelled on May 18, 2009; the finale aired on July 23, 2009.
 The series co-starred Jean Smart, Jennifer Esposito, and Melissa McCarthy and focused on a 30-year-old who, after a hit-and-run accident, develops amnesia and has to rediscover her life, her relationships, and herself.
 She received two nominations for the Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series and two nominations for the Golden Globe Award for Best Actress – Television Series Musical or Comedy.
 Shortly after the cancellation was announced, she began a campaign to get the show back into production, which failed.
 She topped the list of People's Most Beautiful People in 2009.
-She appeared with her Married With Children brother David Faustino in an episode of Faustino's comedy series Star-ving.
+She appeared with her Married... with Children co-star David Faustino in an episode of Faustino's comedy series Star-ving.

 2010–present: Dead to Me and further acclaim

 Applegate voiced Catherine the Cat in the three-dimensional talking animal sequel Cats & Dogs: The Revenge of Kitty Galore (2010).
 She said her mother wanted her to be involved in the film.
 Prior to Cats & Dogs 2, she voiced Brittany, one of the Chipettes, in Alvin and the Chipmunks: The Squeakquel (2009), Alvin and the Chipmunks: Chipwrecked (2011), and Alvin and the Chipmunks: The Road Chip (2015).

-Applegate starred in the NBC sitcom Up All Night with Maya Rudolph and Will Arnett, which debuted on September 14, 2011.
+In 2011, Applegate starred in the Farrelly brothers comedy Hall Pass.
+Applegate also starred in the NBC sitcom Up All Night with Maya Rudolph and Will Arnett, which debuted on September 14, 2011.
 On February 8, 2013, she left the series after its second-season hiatus, which was leading into a planned format change.
 The series was ultimately cancelled.

 On July 31, 2013, Applegate was featured on the second episode of the fourth season of the revived American version of the TLC series Who Do You Think You Are?.
 The episode centered on Applegate trying to find information about her paternal grandmother, Lavina Applegate Walton, who was absent for most of Applegate's father's life and died when he was young.
 Applegate learned that Walton died in 1955 from tuberculosis and alcohol-related cirrhosis.